openresty/lua-nginx-module/README.markdown

 To force in-file request bodies, try turning on [client_body_in_file_only](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_body_in_file_only).

+Note that this function is also work for balancer phase but it needs to call [balancer.recreate_request](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/balancer.md#recreate_request) to make the change take effect after set the request body data or headers.

 This function was first introduced in the `v0.3.1rc17` release.

 See also [ngx.req.get_body_data](#ngxreqget_body_data).